-Toronto is a city of many faces and styles.
-With five and a half million inhabitants from all over the globe, it's a world within a city made up of colorful pockets of ethnic groups.
-The fifth biggest metropolitan area on the continent, it's also a city of fashion and fancy.
-Several top-of-the-line hotels have recently opened and more are coming.
-The modern opera house, recently gussied-up museums and a multitude of theatres give lovers of the arts many places to go.
-Among the ever expanding sea of condominiums, vibrant, hip neighborhoods are springing up with cool eateries and galleries.
+Toronto is a city of diversity and culture.
+With five and a half million inhabitants from all over the globe, colorful pockets of ethnic groups create a world within the city.
+The fifth biggest metropolitan area in North America, Toronto is also a city of fashion and fancy.
+For example, several top-of-the-line hotels have recently opened and more are coming.
+Venues like the Canadian Opera Company, the Art Gallery of Ontario, and Ed Mirvish Theatre give lovers of the arts many places to go.
+Among the ever-expanding sea of condominiums, vibrant, hip neighborhoods are springing up with cool eateries and galleries.

 In the Entertainment District, edgy clubs and wild behavior are part of the fun, yet the streets are safe to walk all hours of the night.
 Parks are dotted about the city, while major ravines run through neighborhoods, acting as a green lung of fresh breezes and flowing waters.
 Bikers, walkers and joggers use the ravine paths, a hidden treasure of nature that many visitors miss.
 City streets feature more and more designated bike lanes and BIXI rental bikes available for all to use.